fvwmorg/fvwmorg.github.io/Wiki/Decor/4Btm/index.md

 ---
 # 4Btm Decoration Example

 This example will configure your window with a simple and modern look.
-With a flat color title bar and 4 buttons on the right side and one on the left side.
+Either with a flat color title bar or with an image.
+The bar has 4 buttons on the right side and one on the left side.
 The 4th button is assigned to a specific function or your favorite application.

+This will configure your windows to look like the following :

 |![image](scrot1.png)|